IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ##### 1:54.4.2.4.1 Document Subscription for Mobile Device in XDS on FHIR Environment extending DSUB with DSUBm Use Case Description

 Mr. Wayne has a prescription for a radiographic exam and he needs to book a Radiology Appointment.
 With a phone call to the local hospital, an appointment is proposed and Mr. Wayne accepts the slot.
 After some minutes the radiology booking system produces a document for the booking reservation.
-Since Mr.Wayne is a user of the booking mobile app, a subscription has been already made to the Central Infrastructure in order to receive a notification when the booking reservation is produced.
+Since Mr. Wayne is a user of the booking mobile app, a subscription has been already made to the Central Infrastructure in order to receive a notification when the booking reservation is produced.
 When the notification arrives on Mr. Wayne's mobile device he can consult the information regarding his appointment.

 ##### 1:54.4.2.4.2 Document Subscription for Mobile Device in XDS on FHIR Environment extending DSUB with DSUBm Process Flow